-The four components are linked throughout the B.P.H.E. and B.KIN. programs.
+The four components are linked throughout the BKin program.
 It is the Faculty's belief that all four are integral to the preparation of a successful leader in kinesiology and physical and health education.

-Academic Calendar 2015-2016
+Academic Calendar 2016-2017

-FALL TERM 2015 June 30......
-Last date for special students to apply for Fall 2015 admission (spaces permitting) July 3 ......
-Last date for suspended students to apply for readmission September 7......
-Labour Day - University closed September 14......
-Academic and activity classes begin September 18......Last date to register without a late penalty Registration cancelled for all students who have not paid or deferred fees Last date to confirm intention to graduate at Fall Convocation September 20. . . . . . .
-Last day F and Y term course waitlists operational September 27......
-Last date to enrol in F and Y academic courses November 8 . . . . .
-Last date for deletion of F academic courses from academic record and academic grade point average Last date to confirm intention to graduate at Spring Convocation November 30 . . . . . . . . . . . .
-Last date for special students to apply for Winter 2015 admission (spaces permitting) Last date to confirm intention to graduate in June 2016 December 10 .....
-Examination dates for PRA activity courses WINTER TERM 2016 January 11 .....
-Academic and activity classes begin January 17 . . . . .
-Last day S term course waitlists operational January 18 . . . . . . .
-Last date to register without a late penalty for the S term Registration cancelled for all students who have not paid or deferred S term fees January 24 ......
-Last date to enrol in S section code academic courses January TBA......
-Deferred examinations from December 2015 February 15 ......
-Last date for deletion of Y academic courses from academic record and academic grade point average March 13 ......
-Last date for deletion of S section code academic courses from academic record and academic grade point average April 8 ......
-Examination period for PRA activity courses
+FALL TERM 2016 June 30 Last date for special students to apply for Fall 2016 admission (spaces permitting) July 4.....
+Last date for suspended students to apply for readmission August 1......
+Civic Holiday - University closed August 23......Last date for minimum payment or deferral of fees1 September 7.....Last date to register without a late penalty5 September 12......
+Academic and activity classes begin4 Registration cancelled for all students who have not paid or deferred fees Last date to confirm intention to graduate at Fall Convocation September 18......
+Last day F and Y term course waitlists operational September 25......Last date to enrol in F and Y academic courses from academic record and academic grade point average6 Last date to confirm intention to graduate at Spring Convocation November 30 Last date for special students to apply for Winter 2017 admission (spaces permitting) Last date to confirm intention to graduate in June 2017 December 7 Monday class - makeup for Thanksgiving Monday December 9 Examination dates for PRA activity courses7 December 12-20 Examination period for KPE and A&S academic courses7 WINTER TERM 2017 Academic and activity classes begin4 January 15Last day S term course waitlists operational January 18Last date to register without a late penalty for the S term Registration cancelled for all students who have not paid or deferred S term fees January 18 Last date to enrol in S section code academic courses January TBA Deferred examinations from December 2016^{7,8} February 21 Last date for deletion of Y academic courses from academic record and academic grade point average6 February 20 Family Day - University closed March 1 Last date for petitions which pertain to June 2017 graduation March 12 Last date for deletion of S section code academic courses